 WMI issued its first microloans in January 2008.
-As of April 2011, we have issued more than 2,500 loans to women in more than 150 villages with a 100 percent repayment rate.
+Since then, we have issued more than 34,000 loans ($4.5 million USD) to women in our 14 village hub locations.

-Focusing its current efforts in rural Uganda and Kenya, the WMI loan program is run entirely by local village women.
+Focusing its current efforts in rural Uganda, Tanzania and Kenya, the WMI loan program is run entirely by local village women.
 As an end-goal, it seeks to transition experienced borrowers into independent banking in their country’s formal economy.